dylan-thomas832/dotfiles/README.md

 * split apt-get update into various package options (BLAS/ Build/ etc.).
   * Put in own config file.
 Not apart of any profile
 * remove submodule for oh-my-zsh.
-Add it to a config
+Add it to a config?
-* move dotbot submodule into meta
+* Determine and add tmux configs

 ## Info